uvwxy/android-habitrpg-client/README.md

 Add this library to your Eclipse workspace and refresh your project.
 It should find the referenced project (Check it under "Project" -> Preferences -> Android -> "Libraries")

+# TODO

+- model the classes exposed by the API v2 using [GSON](https://sites.google.com/site/gson/gson-user-guide#TOC-Object-Examples)
+- character rendering update to all new sprites
+- include new/updates features (tavern, ...)
+- include CardsUI (will be released on GitHub soon)

 # Old Repo

 The old repository is [here](https://bitbucket.org/uvwxy/android-habitrpg-client/).